Gavelkind

 Gavelkind (/ˈɡævəlkaɪnd/) was a system of land tenure chiefly associated with the Celtic law in Ireland and Wales and with the legal traditions of the English county of Kent.

-The word may have originated from the Old Irish phrases Gabhaltas-cinne or Gavail-kinne, which meant "family settlement" (Modern Gaelic gabháil chine).
-The term came to describe all tenure and inheritance practices where land was divided equally among sons or other heirs.

 Kent's inheritance pattern was a system of partible inheritance and bears a resemblance to Salic patrimony.
 As such, it may bear witness to a wider Germanic tradition that was probably ancient.
 Over the centuries, various acts were passed to disgavel individual manors, but the custom was only fully abolished in England and Wales by the Administration of Estates Act 1925.

+Etymology

+According to the Oxford English Dictionary, the word is a compound of gafol (meaning a "payment") and gecynd (meaning "species" or "kind").
+Its earliest known use is in 1206 (the Middle English period) in the Charter Rolls.
+William Somner in A Treatise on Gavelkind said gafol was an Old English term, claiming it had been in use before the Norman Conquest, and was used in various compound forms to mean a tribute, tax, custom and sometimes a rent such as gavel-corn.

+Another theory is that the word may have originated from the Old Irish phrases Gabhaltas-cinne or Gavail-kinne, which meant "family settlement" (Modern Irish gabháil chine).

+The term came to describe all tenure and inheritance practices where land was divided equally among sons or other heirs.